Raghav1840/Assignment/README.md

 {the sentence is assigned to a variable named sent.
 Then, the count() method is used on the sentence string with the argument ' ', which represents a space.
 This method counts the occurrences of spaces in the sentence, and by adding 1 to this count, we get the total number of words.
 Finally, the result is printed out}

 Replace_text: https://github.com/Raghav1840/Assignment/commit/f3b3352128438f8ba2029819697da6751eb9357f
+{code is defines a string variable named test with the value 'i like cat'.
+Then, the replace() method is called on this string with two arguments: 'cat', the word to be replaced, and 'dog', the word to replace it with.
+The replace() method substitutes all occurrences of 'cat' with 'dog' in the test string.
+The resulting string is then printed out.
+So, the output would be 'i like dog'.}

 Turtle_Drawing: https://github.com/Raghav1840/Assignment/commit/6295ea9bf53e82ca365b1b750a8123f9de882c7a
+{}

 Turtle2_Drawing: https://github.com/Raghav1840/Assignment/commit/d1f263979547013d2707340257d63507a44598e7